Bospar’s Brent Shelton rolls out his blueprint for PR success

 Part of my job was more business-focused than scientist-focused.
 I worked with a lot of PhDs.
 They were smart, but not social.
 So, I was the liaison between the super smart scientist who couldn’t articulate and the client who just wanted to hear the nuts and bolts, how make stuff work.
 That experience is what essentially got me into sales and marketing.

 Eventually, I accepted a role as a marketing liaison for a graphic design company, which, in a long, roundabout way led to me leading public relations for an up-and-coming online shopping portal.
-A one-man band doing everything from creating an annual PR strategy and budget, to being the company spokesperson.
+I was a one-man band – doing everything from creating an annual PR strategy and budget to acting as the company spokesperson.

-The real key to media relations, for me anyway, is not only to make friends with media, but to make them look good.
-Our job as a media relations specialist is to help that reporter nail their story because they’re going to look great to their editor.
+The real key to media relations is not only to make friends with media, but to make them look good.
+The job of a media relations specialist is to help that reporter nail their story because they’re going to look great to their editor.
 We’re also going to send traffic to that story because it’s an amazing story.
 My favorite part about working in PR is when stories have all the components necessary to result in that amazing piece of media coverage.

 Do you think PR is sales?